-12.3 State Dressage Authority (SDA)
+11.3 State Dressage Authority (SDA)

 SDAs are the State Dressage Committees of EA, unless otherwise specified.
-The SDAs are responsible for all matters relating to the day-to-day running of the sport, and training and accrediting of judges in
+The SDAs are responsible for all matters relating to the day-to-day running of the sport, and training and accrediting of judges in accordance with the EA Dressage Rules.
+These matters may be delegated by the SDA to the state Judges Sub Committee (JSC) but responsibility for these matters ultimately rests with the SDA.
+However, the JSC may, when necessary or appropriate, refer issues to the ADJC.
+On these occasions SDAs must be kept informed.

-SDAs must ensure that accreditation courses and assessments are conducted by presenters and assessors as per these rules
+SDAs must ensure that accreditation courses and assessments are conducted by presenters and assessors as per rule 11.10 and 11.11.

-12.4 National Judges
+11.4 Judges accreditation